 And two offbeat Rio de Janeiro tourist attractions

-You shouldn’t miss the largest street mural in the world.
+You shouldn’t miss one of the largest street murals in the world.

 Once a rundown part of town, Rio’s port area was renovated in time to greet the wave of visitors to the 2016 Summer Olympics.
 Part of this revamp allowed Brazilian street artist, Eduardo Kobra, to design and paint a mural on the old, plain walls of local warehouses.
 Five giant portraits of indigenous people representing five tribes from five different continents were the result.
 The mix of photogenic accuracy with abstract shapes and vibrant colors is striking and the area is safe to take plenty of photos.

 The other must-see is the Feira de São Cristóvão, a lively indoor market that is the largest of its kind in Rio de Janeiro.
 It sells northeastern Brazilian products and food so expect a glimpse into the culture and day-to-day life of places like Bahia and Pernambuco.
 It is a wonderful rainy-day activity with plenty of stalls selling bottled chilies, bottled melted butter (popular in the northeast of Brazil to pour over savory food), unusual ornaments and unique souvenirs.
 Check out the large food court for huge portions of typical Brazilian foods such as dried meat with rice.
 There is always live music, typically forro from Northeastern Brazil.
 Either sit back and enjoy being a spectator or let yourself be led to the dance floor by the super friendly crowd there.

 These five Rio de Janeiro neighborhoods are considered the safest for women: